Hoverbear/rust-education-paper/paper.md

 Mozilla's IRC network hosts the popular #rust channel which regularly has over 800 members at any given time. [`crates.io`](http://crates.io/) hosts over 2300 'crates', Rust's nickname for a package.
 The language reached 1.0 on May 15, 2015 (@rust-release) and has been in development since 2006.
 The community is active and friendly with special interest groups hosting their own channels for various purposes.
 There are a number of active article feeds and active discussion on [Stack Overflow](https://stackoverflow.com/questions/tagged/rust). (@rust-stackoverflow)

 Best of all, there is active operating system development in Rust.
-There is a project to develop `coreutils` (@coreutils), a kernel (@rust-boot), and embedded system platforms (@zinc).
+There is a project to develop `coreutils` (@coreutils), a kernel (@rust-boot), operating systems (@reenix), and embedded system platforms (@zinc).
 At the time of writing, these projects are young enough that students could even contribute components upstream.

 # Example Problem: Dining Philosophers